New Zealand in Spring

 This itinerary is subject to change due to weather, local conditions, and other factors.

-Arrive Hobart International Airport (HBA), Hobart, Tasmania before 4:00 PM.
+Arrive Hobart International Airport (HBA), Hobart, Tasmania before 3:00 PM.
 Air travel delays are common.
 Please arrive early, possibly even the day prior, so you don’t miss any of the workshop.

-We visit the Tarkine in Tasmania’s remote north-west.
+We visit the Tarkine in Tasmania’s remote northwest.
 This rugged region, named after the area’s Indigenous people, offers a perfect blend of isolation and comfort.
 Our adventures include cruising the Pieman River at dawn, capturing mist and reflections in the rainforest-clad waters, as well as photographing sunsets over the plains near Corinna.
 We’ll immerse ourselves in the ancient rainforest during the day, surrounded by the stillness of this untouched wilderness.

 A visit to Cradle Mountain and Dove Lake is a must for any trip to Tasmania.
 These iconic landscapes, located in the heart of the World Heritage Area, are renowned for their beauty.
 We’ll photograph the dramatic skies at sunrise and sunset over Dove Lake, capturing the changing light and reflections in the water.
 During the day, we’ll explore hiking tracks that lead to hidden waterfalls and sculptural alpine trees.
 A visit to a Tasmanian Devil sanctuary will also give us the chance to photograph these elusive creatures in their natural habitat.

+It will be difficult leaving Cradle Mountain but we plan to visit the Bay of Fires.
 The final leg of our journey takes us to Tasmania’s east coast, where we’ll photograph the stunning Bay of Fires.
 Named after the fires seen by early explorers, this area is known for its lichen-covered granite boulders, which create captivating photo opportunities, especially at sunrise.
+On the way we will stop for opportunities to photograph wallabies and waterfalls.
+This location is rich in photography, so we have given ourselves a full day to take advantage of the beauty.

 Transfer back to Hobart.
 The workshop concludes.